-The modern independent workforce embraces technology, works from anywhere in the world, and finds satisfaction in building a career out of their passion.
+The modern independent workforce runs businesses from anywhere in the world, increasingly works together in teams, and finds new projects using online marketplaces.
 These workers are finding their place in America’s larger workforce, bringing skilled expertise to fill critical job openings while enjoying the flexibility and lifestyle independent work offers.
-Organizations are increasingly recognizing the value independent professionals bring—from in-demand skills and staffing flexibility to cost savings and increased efficiency—and 61% say they plan to hire more contracting freelance or consulting workers over the next three years.
+Enterprises are increasingly recognizing the value independent professionals bring—from in-demand skills and staffing flexibility to cost savings and increased efficiency.